jaipatel34/Chatbot/README.md

-# EndToEndChatbot
+# Chatbot

-**EndToEndChatbot** is a fully functional chatbot system designed for efficient and scalable communication.
+**Chatbot** is a fully functional chatbot system designed for efficient and scalable communication.
 This project integrates Natural Language Processing (NLP), Machine Learning (ML), and user-friendly interfaces to deliver contextual responses to user queries.
 It supports custom intent recognition, keyword-based API integration, and real-time interaction.

 ---